urbanironbeam/covid-pharming-ab/README.md

 # covid-pharming-ab
-Tool to scrap the list of pharmacies in Alberta offering COVID vaccinations.
+Tool to scrape the list of pharmacies in Alberta offering COVID vaccinations.

 # Usage
 Currently just a single python script file, that will read the pharmacy list from the URL below and output a CSV file.